Herbert Vivian: Oscar Wilde

 In the late 1880s, Vivian was a friend of Oscar Wilde; they dined together on several occasions.
-At one such dinner, Vivian claimed he witnessed a famous exchange between Wilde and James NcNeill Whistler.
+At one such dinner, Vivian claimed he witnessed a famous exchange between young Wilde and James NcNeill Whistler.
 Whistler said a bon mot that Wilde found particularly witty, Wilde exclaimed that he wished that he had said it, and Whistler retorted, "You will, Oscar, you will".

 In 1889, Vivian included this anecdote in an article, "The Reminiscences of a Short Life", which appeared in The Sun and implied that Wilde had a habit of passing off other people's witticisms as his own, especially Whistler's.
 Wilde saw Vivian's article as a scurrilous betrayal and it directly caused the break in friendship between Wilde and Whistler.
 "The Reminiscences" also caused acrimony between Wilde and Vivian, Wilde accusing him of "the inaccuracy of an eavesdropper with the method of a blackmailer" and banishing him from his circle.
 After the incident, Vivian and Whistler became friends, exchanging letters for many years.